There can be a number if things that cause poor cut quality. Please check the following common causes:

 1. The speed on the cutter may be too high, you can try lowering it a little bit. ( you cannot go to slow and for small or detailed cuts you will get the best results with a lower cutting speed.

-3. the X or Y belt may be loose on the cutter or the carriage wheels for the cutter head may not bee seated on the rial properly.
+4. The X or Y belt may be loose on the cutter or the carriage wheels for the cutter head may not be seated on the rail properly.
 Make sure there is not excessive slack in the belts and the carriage cutting head is properly seated on the rail of the cutter.

-4. In SignCut there is a setting that controls the detail of the corners called "blade offset" You find the blade offset in Pro 2 by clicking on the scissors, then click on the the tools setting tab.
-Here is a video that shows what this setting controls and how to adjust it. https://www.youtube.com/watch?v=Wfibwv02PSQ
+5. In SignCut there is a setting that controls the detail of the corners called "blade offset" You find the blade offset in Pro 2 by clicking on the scissors, then click on the the tools setting tab.
+Please review this guide for more information about the blade offset by clicking here.
+We also have a video that shows what this setting controls and how to adjust it found by clicking here.

 Usually a blade offset of about 0.03cm, 0.3mm, or 0.0118 inches is sufficient but sometimes it needs to be set slightly higher.
 It is best to cut a T then look at the corners after it has been cut.
 If the corners are rounded, increase the offset slightly and try cutting again.
 If there is an edge protruding from each corner that means the offset is too high and needs to be lowered.